 Now’s as good of a time as any to remember that Fat Dog is very much a dog-themed restaurant.
 But aside from just the wallpaper and photos on the wall inside, that fantastic front patio means your four-legged BFF can get in on the action too.
 Fat Dog doesn’t sell any actual dog treats, but Tailwaggers next door does.
 So grab a bag of biscuits for him and the short rib French dip for yourself from the kitchen, and watch every unemployed writer in LA surf the internet on that patio.

 You and Bingo killed it at Griffith Park today, but you both need some cold water and a snack fast.
 The Trails sits at the base of Griffith, and is the ideal spot to recharge in a low-key atmosphere when you just aren’t feeling the brunch chaos of Los Feliz.
-It’s essentially just a walk-up window in a little cabin, but the menu is surprisingly solid with its avocado sandwich being a true must-order.
+It’s essentially just a walk-up window in a little cabin, but the menu is surprisingly solid, and the avocado sandwich is a real must-order.

 This is the year you finish your screenplay, we can feel it.
 So grab the dog and head to Daily Dose in the Arts District.
-The whole place essentially lives in a hidden alleyway between two industrial buildings, and the vibe is downright serene - ideal for cranking out Act Three and for the pup to get some quality daytime z's.
+The whole place essentially lives in a hidden alleyway between two industrial buildings, and the vibe is downright serene - ideal for cranking out Act Three and for the pup to get a quality nap in the sun.
 Daily Dose's menu is definitely healthy, but not in the way that'll leave you hungry and irritated.
 Get the Jive Turkey sandwich.

 One of our favorite Valley bars, Blue Dog Tavern is a low-key neighborhood spot essentially under the 405 in Sherman Oaks, and among the most dog-friendly spots in town.
 We’ve never been there when there haven’t been other dogs on the front patio (a huge selling point, to be honest), so you’ll never feel like that one person who brought their dog to the bar.
 There’s plenty space on the patio, lots of water bowls, and even dog-safe burger patties for half-time.